-Canon G3 X versus Canon G5 X
+Canon G3 X vs G5X

-Body comparison: Canon G3 X vs Canon G5 X
+Body comparison: Canon G3 X vs G5X

 The physical size and weight of the Canon G3 X and the Canon G5 X are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is notably smaller (10 percent) than the Canon G3 X. Moreover, the G5X is substantially lighter (52 percent) than the G3X.
 It is worth mentioning in this context that the G3X is splash and dust resistant, while the G5X does not feature any corresponding weather-sealing.